 These assets are attracting an increasing number of visitors to the sub-region and the visitor economy is a key growth sector.
 Business tourism is also a growing sector, particularly in terms of high-quality hotel and conferencing facilities and the proximity to Birmingham, a global business destination.

-The range and diversity of cultural and tourist assets in the Black Country include a historic built environment, museums and art galleries, markets, music venues and theatres, which are often part of town and city centres; parks and open spaces; and high-level sporting venues.
+The range and diversity of cultural, tourist and community assets in the Black Country include a historic built environment, museums and art galleries, markets, music venues and theatres, which are often part of town and city centres; parks and open spaces; and high-level sporting venues.
 There is also a strong and diverse culinary scene, including several longstanding Desi pubs.

 In Sandwell, attractions include, but are not limited to, the following venues and locations: